-1. An employee or student who experiences or suspects inappropriate conduct can report it to the secretary of the Committee, possibly through the confidential advisor.
+1. An employee or student who sees or suspects an integrity violation can report it to the secretary of the Committee, possibly through the confidential advisor.

 The person reporting may file this report in writing by sending an e-mail to meldpuntHU@berenschot.nl.
-It is also possible to file a report via telephone or to make the report known through a personal meeting with (the secretariat of) the Committee.
+It is also possible to file a report via telephone or to make the report known through a personal meeting with (the Secretariat of) the Committee.
 The Committee can be reached (during office hours) at 06 82 08 32 94.

 - 2. A verbal report can be recorded in two ways: - a) by recording the conversation in a fixed and retrievable format.
 This requires the prior consent of the person reporting; - b) by providing a full and accurate written record of the conversation, giving the person reporting the opportunity to check, correct and sign this record for approval. - 3.
-Reports of (suspected) inappropriate conduct cannot be made anonymously. - 4.
-The report must include the following: - name and contact details of the person reporting; - name of the institute, research centre or service where the person reporting works or studies; - name and (if known) the organisational unit or external location of the accused; - clear description of the inappropriate conduct that occurred; - whether the (suspected) inappropriate conduct has been discussed with a supervisor or programme manager; - whether the (suspected) inappropriate conduct has been discussed with a confidential advisor.
+A report of a (suspected) integrity violation can be made anonymously.
+This report then goes through the confidential advisor. - 4.
+The report must include the following: - name and contact details of the person reporting; unless the person reporting wishes to remain anonymous when reporting suspected integrity violations; - name of the institute, research centre or service where the person reporting works or studies, unless the person reporting wishes to remain anonymous when reporting suspected integrity violations; - name and (if known) the organisational unit or external location of the accused; - clear description of the (suspected) integrity violation that occurred; - whether the (suspected) integrity violation has been discussed with a supervisor or programme manager; - whether the (suspected) integrity violation has been discussed with a confidential advisor or the Ombuds Officer.